Stefano Cagol

 Stefano Cagol (born September 11, 1969 in Trento) is an Italian contemporary artist living in Italy, Germany and Norway.
-He works with video, photography and installation and performance art in the fields of conceptual art, environmental art / eco art and land art, and has reflected for years on borders, viruses, flags and climate issues.
+His artistic practice spans video, photography, installation and performance art in the fields of conceptual art, environmental art / eco art and land art, and has reflected for years on borders, viruses, flags and climate issues.
+His research includes both artistic and curatorial work, often engaging with political ecology and the Anthropocene.
+He has exhibited internationally and curated interdisciplinary projects at the intersection of art and science.